 Parents and carers must complete a registration form before their child attends and are asked to tell their children not to leave without informing a playworker.

-Play is child led, and children choose the activities they take part in which include sports, arts and crafts, den building, messy play and risky play.
+Play is child led, and children choose the activities they take part in, e.g. sports, arts and crafts, den building, messy play and risky play.

 For more information email email@example.com